 For US and EU passport holders, make sure that your passport is valid for at least six months beyond your entry date into Singapore.
 You do not need a visa for tourist or business visits up to 90 days.

 For British passport holders, you don’t need a visa for traveling to Singapore up to 30 days.

-Indian passport holders can apply for a Singapore tourist visa that allows a stay for maximum period of 30 days with a validity of 2 years.
+Indian passport holders can apply for a tourist visa that allows a stay for maximum period of 30 days with a validity of 2 years.

 Check ivisa.com for more information regarding other countries and whether you need a visa to enter Singapore.

 Singapore is arguably one of the safest countries in the world for solo travelers, especially for female solo travelers.
 The country is small, and has strict guidelines and laws.
-Locals are extremely friendly and everyone is multilingual (English, Mandarin, Singalese…etc.) Singapore is also very clean, making it a delight to explore on your own.
+Locals are extremely friendly and everyone is multilingual (English, Mandarin, Singalese…etc.) The country is also very clean, making it a delight to explore on your own.